Werner Vogels: For IoT, security and privacy are top concerns

 If you look at the Amazon.com fulfillment centers, for example, we have over 200,000 Kiva robots running about.
 They can’t always rely on a centralized control to steer them around; they need to be able to be autonomous and operate by themselves.

 Massive, heavy compute will [have a place] in the cloud for model training and things like that.
 However, their workloads aren’t real-time critical most of the time.
-For are real-time critical operations, models must be moved onto edge devices.
+For our real-time critical operations, models must be moved onto edge devices.

-VentureBeat: I’m glad you mentioned the robotics use case because AWS RoboMaker, [Amazon’s cloud robotics service for deploying and managing intelligent machines,] has gained quite a lot of traction in just a few years.
+VentureBeat: I’m glad you mentioned the robotics use case because AWS RoboMaker [Amazon’s cloud robotics service for deploying and managing intelligent machines] has gained quite a lot of traction in just a few years.
 And Amazon internally has robots — fulfillment center robots, as you mentioned, but also Amazon Prime Air drones and even Scout.

 Vogels: Yeah, the drones are a really good example.
 Amazon drones have lidar sensors in addition to sonar, because as it turns out, certain [objects] can’t be detected with sonar.
 They need to be able to operate in complete autonomous mode — to arrive in somebody’s backyard in the place where they should be landing and detect potential hazards on device rather than in the cloud.